 Acne is of concern mainly for cosmetic reasons (especially in teenagers and young unmarried age groups).
 This is due to the pimples or the scars left behind as a result of inflammation, more notably with nodules and cysts.
-Acne can also have a psychological impact necessitating counselling and addressal of associated depression and anxiety.
+Acne can also have a psychological impact necessitating counseling and addressal of associated depression and anxiety.

-Managing Acne should be by a combination of lifestyle modification, appropriate medicines, and where required, skin procedures.
+Managing acne should be by a combination of lifestyle modification, appropriate medicines, and where required, skin procedures.
 People with acne or acne-prone skin should take care of their diet, physical activity, stress, and very importantly what skin-care products they use.
 It is also important to select the right face wash.
-(Read Important points of Care for Acne-prone skin).

 Medicines used for acne act through different mechanisms as shown.
-These may be topical (as creams and gels to apply on the affected skin) or as oral tablets.
+These may be topical (as creams and gels to apply on the affected skin) or oral tablets.

-Pulse therapy or Intermittent therapy may also be used to reduce side effects.
+Pulse therapy or intermittent therapy may also be used to reduce side effects.
 Isotretinoin can cause many side effects like severe dryness of skin/lips/eyes, drowsiness, back/joint pains and psychological effects.
-Isotretinoin also causes abnormalities in the foetus, therefore pregnancy should be ruled out before, and strict contraception is to be adhered to while taking Isotretinoin.
+Isotretinoin also causes abnormalities in the fetus, therefore pregnancy should be ruled out before, and strict contraception is to be adhered to while taking Isotretinoin.